MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_11-Implement_Monitoring.md

     ![image](../media/l11i11.png)

 1. Check the box for **Apply force delete**.
-Check the box at the bottom confirming that you want the resources to be deleted and select **Delete**.
+Check the box at the bottom confirming that you want the resource to be deleted and select **Delete**.

 1. In the title bar, select the **Notifications** icon and wait until **vm0** is successfully deleted.